 I’m one of the group leaders of imPACT (Pan Asians and Allies Collaborating Together), an Associate Resource Group that is focused on promoting visibility and awareness of Asian American Pacific Islanders within Independence and the communities we serve.
 Our mission is to engage and influence the internal and external Asian American and Pacific Islander community through programs and events focused on professional growth, health and wellness, and community involvement.
 One of the ways we do that is by raising awareness of the Lunar New Year.

 Many Asian countries, including China, Korea, Vietnam, Laos, Mongolia, Tibet, and Singapore celebrate the Lunar New Year as a national holiday.
 The holiday can fall on a different day each year, but traditionally falls within January 20 and February 21.

 Celebrations in the form of colorful street festivals traditionally begin on the first day of the Lunar New Year and end about two weeks later with the Lantern Festival.
-Like our New Year’s Day, the Lunar New Year is a day to gather with family members and friends.
+Like New Year’s Day, the Lunar New Year is a day to gather with family members and friends.

-“On Friday, we’ll eat some of the traditional foods that we love and that reminds me of how my family celebrates in Hawaii — noodles, dumplings, and oranges,” said Dana Yamate, Director of Market Research and Intelligence, and a core imPACT member.
-“My mom has already reminded me to make sure our house is clean and that we treat each other with kindness to set the right tone for the rest of the year.”
+Dana Yamate, Director of Market Research and Intelligence, and a core imPACT member talks about her family’s traditions.
+“To celebrate, we’ll eat some of the traditional foods that we love and that remind me of how my family celebrates in Hawaii — noodles, dumplings, and oranges.
+My mom has already reminded me to make sure our house is clean and that we treat each other with kindness to set the right tone for the rest of the year.”

-On New Year’s Day, there will more dinner celebrations and get-togethers, and children and younger family members will pay their respects to their parents/elders by wishing them a happy and prosperous new year.
-“In exchange for their greeting, the children and youth receive a red envelope filled with money for good luck,” Kim added.
+On the first day of the Lunar New Year, there will be more dinner celebrations and get-togethers, and children and younger family members pay their respects to their parents/elders by wishing them a happy and prosperous new year.
+In exchange for their greeting, the children and youth receive a red envelope filled with money for good luck.